-The attribution to a state of para-state" or separatist organizations conduct is not a
+The attribution to a state of para-state" or separatist organizations conduct is not a new matter for the court of Strasbourg.

-37The Nagorno-Karabakh region is one of the most disputed in the entire Caucasus since the late nineteenth century.
-Currently, the most interesting legal profiles with respect to Nagorno-Karabakh concern the proclaimed independence of Azerbaijan, which we should not discuss here.
-However, a brief historical note is necessary.
-The Nagorno-Karabakh region has always been a transit ground and, therefore, ethnically mixed.
-At the end of the nineteenth century, the Russian domination on the territory favors the Armenian presence on the one hand and on the other foments the intolerance of Azerbaijan, which does not enjoy a privileged treatment on the part of Russians and does not have a fully efficient central apparatus.
-The first independents ambitions date back to 1918, the period of October revolution during which Russia concentrated on new matter for the court of Strasbourg.
 Since the late nineties of the last century with the creation of Northern Cyprus, ECtHR has indeed had to deal frequently with institutions such as Transnistria, South Ossetia and Nagorno-Karabakh.
 The presence of separatist bodies in the territory of a state party to the Convention places the court in addresses legal issues related both to the status of these entities and to their relationship with third states.
-Two judgments were made in June 2015 concerning the violation of property rights as protected by article 1 of the first Protocol36 to ECHR Nagorno-Karabakh region37. in the Chicago et al. v.
+Two judgments were made in June 2015 concerning the violation of property rights as protected by article 1 of the first Protocol to ECHR Nagorno-Karabakh region.
+Chicago et al. v.
 Armenia, Sargsyan, and others v.
 Azerbaijan cases were treated by the court simultaneously because the territorial link was the same.
 However, here we will focus on Chicago, where the profiles of conduct attribution of private internal problems partially lost control over the Caucasian area.
 The decision of the Russian central government in 1920 to include Nagorno-Karabakh in the territory of Azerbaijan, definitively sanctioned by USSR Constitution, represents the turning point in the history of the region.
 The claims by Armenia continue and take hold in 1988, thanks to the moment of confusion within the Soviet power.
 Thus began a civil war in the disputed territory between Armenia and Azerbaijan that culminates in the declaration of independence of Nagorno-Karabakh in 1994.
 The Republic of Nagorno-Karabakh is selfproclaimed in compliance with the combined law of the Secession and the Constitution of the Soviet Union.
 Leaving aside the issues related to the conformity of secession with current domestic law, the creation of Nagorno would probably not have occurred without the Armenian support, given the size of the region and the strength of the movement.
 Nagorno-Karabakh was not recognized by most members of the international community, and the diplomatic dispute between Armenia and Azerbaijan was mediated by OSCE and the Group of Minsk, without however having produced results.
 In 2007, the three Representatives of the USA, France and Russia Group proposed a series of Basic Principles for the settlement of the dispute.
 Among the proposals, the restoration of Azeri control over the territory of Nagorno in exchange for granting an interim status to the Nagorno-Karabakh entity until the final decision to be taken with a referendum.
 No formal agreement based on these principles has yet been signed.
 See: H. KRUGER, V. WALTER, Self-determination and secession in international law, Oxford University Press, Oxford, 2014, pp. 214-220.

-35ICJ, Croatia v.
+&lt;sup>35ICJ, Croatia v.
 Serbia cit., para.
 148.

-36First Additional Protocol which entry into force on 18 March 1954.
+&lt;sup>36First Additional Protocol which entry into force on 18 March 1954.
 For further details see: B. RAINEY, W. WICKS, C. OVEY, Jacobs, White and Ovey: The European Convention on Human Rights, Oxford University Press, Oxford, 2017.
 J.P.
 COSTA, La Cour europèenne des droits de l'homme.
 Des juges pour la libertè, ed.
 Dalloz, Paris, 2017.
 F. TIMMERMANS, Fundamental rights protection in Europe before and after accession of the European Union to the European Convention on Human Rights, in M. VAN ROOSMALEN and others, (eds.), Liber amicorum Pieter Van Dijk, Intersentia, Antwerp, Oxford, 2013, pp. 225ss.
 D. HARRIS, M. O'BOYLE, C. WARBRICK, Law of the European Convention on Human rights, Oxford University Press, Oxford, 2014, pp. 372ss.
 A. SEIBERT-FOHR, M.E.
 VILLIGER, Judgments of the European Convention of Human Rights.
 Effects and implementation, ed.
 Nomos, Baden-Baden, 2017.